GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 amount of time that a user must wait, after requesting a GPO letter, before requesting another letter.

 ### How to trigger
 Enter IdV and select GPO letter address verification.
 Request a GPO letter; you are now rate-limited.
 ### UI effects
 On the 'Welcome Back' screen, the user is not presented with the option to request another letter.

+[Rate limited]:({{site.baseurl}}/images/gpo_letter_request_rate_limited.png)

 ## `User` OTP verfication rate limiter
 When the user is entering a one-time (SMS) password, rate limiting is handled by a custom set of code.
 The actual rate limits are stored on `User`.
 This is strictly for attempts to enter the one-time password.

+If the user fails all of their attempts, they are logged out and must wait a while before we allow them to log in again.

+By default, the user is allowed 10 attempts.
+If they are locked out, they must wait 10 minutes before we allow them to log back in.

 (n.b. - This code is _also_ used for rate-limiting OTP entry during login.)
 ### Settings
 `:login_otp_confirmation_max_attempts` - The maximum number of OTP entry attempts that the user is allowed before their account is locked.